3 Steps to Recover After Getting Glutened

 Binding agents.
-Activated charcoal and bentonite clay bind toxins and help reduce gas and bloating.
-It’s best to increase water intake when taking either of these to avoid constipation, which will only delay healing.
+Activated charcoal binds toxins and help reduce gas and bloating.
+It’s best to increase water intake when taking this supplement to avoid constipation, which will only delay healing.

 Hydration.
 Fluids will help flush your system and keep you hydrated if you’re vomiting or have diarrhea.
 In addition to regular water, you can try coconut water, which contains electrolytes that may have been lost through vomiting or diarrhea.